 Alibaba is finally making its move on Europe, after years of reconnaisance and strategic planning.
 As a global e-commerce marketplace, Alibaba’s AliExpress still lags in third place behind Amazon and Walmart.
 In an effort to gain on its main competitor in Europe, Alibaba is recruiting sellers by undercutting Amazon sellers’ fees.

 So far their gambit is having mixed results.
-Small businesses are signing up in droves but some larger brands are holding back.
+It’s popular with small businesses but not with some larger brands.

 A question of brand reputation

 Some of the brands perceive AliExpress as a marketplace mainly for cheaply priced imitation goods or “fast fashion.”
 There’s apparent fear that it could dilute their own brand reputations to appear in the same marketplace.

 One of them, speaking anonymously to Reuters, said its brand needed to be in an “aspirational environment”.
 Another brand representative diplomatically described the AliExpress platform as “a work in progress”.

 Alibaba is using the Chinese cultural practice in business that prescribes patience in these situations.
 It says that foreign brands just need time to understand the platform.

 The company has initially targeted Spain and Italy, plus Russia and Turkey, under a first-phase business model launched in 2010.

 Until recently, Alibaba has focused on selling inexpensive Chinese products overseas through AliExpress–things such as $3 USB cables and $2 crystal earrings.
 The result has been to limit its appeal to a wider audience.

 But in the last six months, the company has been moving away from the concept of a virtual bazaar full of market stalls, towards the concept of a more upscale virtual shopping mall full of stores with their own merchandising displays, point of sale advertising, and branded imagery.